TheochemUI/eOn/docs/source/devdocs/design/client/parameters.md

 The v3c branch (2024) attempted to switch from INI to TOML and restructure all parameters simultaneously.
-It was abandoned because it changed too many axes at once.
+It was abandoned because it changed too many fields at once.
 Later work added NSDMI defaults, JSON I/O, and narrow passing.
 The Cap'n Proto L0 field graph unifies **authoring** for the core groups without forcing a pure-binary config format on users.